ccoutant/dwarf-locations/chapter2-diffs.md

 *This rule supports the empty piece operation in DWARF 5 when it is the first piece of a composite.*</span>

-- <span class="add">If the top of the stack `A` is a composite location, and is the only element on the stack (i.e., `B` does not exist), an undefined location is pushed implicitly (as if `DW_OP_undefined` had been processed immediately prior to the piece operation), whereupon the composite `A` becomes `B` and the undefined location is now `A`.
+- <span class="add">If the top of the stack is a composite location, and is the only element on the stack, an undefined location is pushed implicitly (as if `DW_OP_undefined` had been processed immediately prior to the piece operation), whereupon the composite on top of the stack is taken as `LC` and the undefined location is `LP`.
 The result is the addition of an undefined piece to the existing composite location.
 *This rule supports the empty piece operation in DWARF 5 when it is not the first piece of a composite.*</span>